 In October, about 80 of his Web sites stopped working, thanks to the United States government.

 The Cuba related sites, in English, French and Spanish, had been online since 1998.
 Some were literary, others discussed Cuban history and culture, still others were purely commercial sites aimed at Italian and French tourists.

-It turned out that Marshall’s Web sites had been put on a Treasury Department blacklist and, as a consequence, his American domain name registrar, eNom Inc., had disabled them.
-Marshall said eNom told him it did so after a call from the Treasury
+that Marshall’s Web sites had been put on a Treasury Department blacklist and, as a consequence, his American domain name registrar, eNom Inc., had disabled them.
+Marshall said eNom told him it did so after a call from the Treasury Department.

 There is no dispute that eNom shut down Marshall’s sites without notifying him and has refused to release the domain names to him.
 In effect, Marshall said, eNom has taken his property and interfered with his business.